mozilla/bigquery-etl/mozfun/event_analysis/create_events_view/README.md

         Each step also has:
         1. `step_name`: Used to name the column within the funnel and represents whether the user completed that step on that day.
-For example, within `onboarding` we may have `completed_first_card` as a step; this can be queried at
+For example, within `onboarding` a user may have `completed_first_card` as a step; this can be queried at
             ```sql
             SELECT onboarding.completed_first_step